The Runtime Protocol

 Data residency and boundary enforcement

-Provenance
+Provenance Requirements

-Cryptographic attestation of AI outputs
+Cryptographic attestation of AI models and outputs

 // Conformance Levels